SovereignCloudStack/website/_i18n/en/jobs/iac-architect.md

 * practical experience in using OpenStack cloud computing platforms,
 * hands-on experience developing code for OpenStack services and/or tooling,
-* a track record of successfully working with and contributing to upstream Open Source communitites,
+* a track record of successfully working with and contributing to upstream Open Source communities,
 * an openness to study the logic of kubernetes APIs and API extensions,
 * experience with the continuous integration and automation framework zuul,
 * familiarity with open source development tools and platforms such as Git, Gerrit, GitHub and the associated workflows,